asbor/iu-project-software-engineering/documents/01-Conception-Phase/chapters/01_Introduction_and_Goals.md

 So what what exactly is the difference between the two approaches one might ask?

 > *"Functional requirements and use cases differ in several aspects, such as their level of detail, abstraction, and scope.
 Functional requirements tend to be more detailed, specific, and precise, while use cases tend to be more abstract, general, and flexible.
 Functional requirements focus on the system's functionality and behavior, while use cases focus on the user's goals and needs.
 Functional requirements cover the entire system and all its features, while use cases cover only a subset of the system and its functions."* [@linkedinSolutionArchetecture]

-| The limerick packs laughs anatomical
-| In space that is quite economical.
-|    But the good ones I've seen
-|    So seldom are clean
-| And the clean ones so seldom are comical

 In this document, I have chosen to reduce the concept of use cases to a single High-level use case diagram, and then focus on the functional requirements that are derived from the use cases.
 The reason for this is because the overall design of the application is relatively simple.